domsson/falcon/README.md

 Informs the controller about an event.
-An event could be when an avatar has clicked on one of the floor buttons, when an elevator cab has arrived at its destination, when a doorways doors have finished opening or closing, etc.
+An event could be when an avatar has clicked on one of the floor buttons, when an elevator cab has arrived at its destination, when a doorway's doors have finished opening/ closing, etc.

 ## Things to look out for